Anticyclotomic Euler systems for unitary groups: Horizontal norm relations

 From now on, we assume that $\sigma$ admits a Shalika model.
 This will allow us to define certain \emph{zeta integrals} that compute the local $L$-factors of $\sigma$ (and of all its twists by unramified characters).
-Let $dx$ denote the fixed Haar measure on $\GL_{n}(\QQ_{\ell})$ normalised so that the volume of $\GL_{n}(\ZZ_{\ell})$ is equal to $1$.
+We fix $dx$ to be the unique Haar measure on $\GL_{n}(\QQ_{\ell})$ normalised so that the volume of $\GL_{n}(\ZZ_{\ell})$ is equal to $1$.